sul-cidr/mime-dh2025-slides/slides.md

 :::
-Comparing the performances of Don Giovanni involved aligning all of them down to the sub-second level, specifically so that we could calculate the average poses and actions deployed at each moment of the opera -- building what folklorists refer to as the "consensus performance" or "tradition dominant" of a cultural expressive form -- and then calculate the degree to which each director's staging deviates from this consensus at each moment.
+Comparing the performances of Don Giovanni involved aligning all of them down to the sub-second level, specifically so that we could calculate the average poses and actions deployed at each moment of the opera -- building what folklorists refer to as the "consensus performance" or "tradition dominant" of a cultural expressive form -- and then compute the degree to which each director's staging deviates from this consensus at each moment.

-Practically speaking, the easiest way to align the recordings, which only works because the work is an opera, involves extracting the musical pitches heard at each timecode and applying the dynamic time warping algorithm to match the pitch chroma of different performances to compute a warping path that allows us to align them despite significant differences in tempo, non-musical action, and the occasional omission of certain scenes.
+Practically speaking, the easiest way to align the recordings, which only works because the work is an opera, is to extract the musical pitches heard at each timecode and apply the dynamic time warping algorithm to match the pitch chroma of different performances to compute a warping path that allows us to align them despite significant differences in tempo, non-musical action (e.g., intermission), and the occasional omission of certain scenes.

 ---